apache/nuttx/configs/README.txt

 	Architecture selection:

-		CONFIG_ARCH - identifies the arch/ subdirectory
+		CONFIG_ARCH - Identifies the arch/ subdirectory
-		CONFIG_ARCH_name - for use in C code
+		CONFIG_ARCH_name - For use in C code CONFIG_ARCH_CHIP - Identifies the arch/*/chip subdirectory
+		CONFIG_ARCH_CHIP_name - For use in C code CONFIG_ARCH_BOARD - Identifies the configs subdirectory and hence, the board that supports the particular chip or SoC.
+		CONFIG_ARCH_BOARD_name - For use in C code

 	General OS setup